19th Army Corps (France): From 1870 to 1914

 The corps' Oran and Algiers divisions fought the -'Aït Khabbash', a fraction of the Aït Ounbgui khams of the Aït Atta confederation in the late 1890s.
 The conflict ended by the annexation of the Touat-Gourara-Tidikelt complex by France in 1901.

 First World War

+At the outbreak of war, enough men to create three infantry divisions (37th, 38th, 45th) were sent to mainland France.

-The Moroccan Division was one of the most decorated units of the French Army and all its regiments were distinguished by unit citations mentioned in despatches of the armed forces at the end of the conflict.
+The Moroccan Division was one of the most decorated units of the French Army in World War I and all its regiments were distinguished by unit citations mentioned in despatches of the armed forces at the end of the conflict.
 The Moroccan Division was the only division to receive the battle honour of being decorated with the légion d'honneur throughout the course of World War I.

 The following troops were detached from the 19th Army Corps to serve in the Corps expéditionnaire d'Orient.
-Two provisional regiments comprising a total of five Zouave battalions and one Foreign Legion battalion, saw action in the Gallipoli campaign, and thereafter on the Salonika front, fighting alongside British troops in both theatres of war.
+Two provisional regiments (1er, 2e régiment de marche d'Afrique) comprising a total of five Zouave battalions and one Foreign Legion battalion, were created.
+They saw action in the Gallipoli campaign, and thereafter on the Salonika front, fighting alongside British troops in both theatres of war.

 Two battalions of Tirailleurs algériens were to see action in the middle east as part of the Détachement Français de Palestine et de Syrie that were deployed by France.